anastassiavybornova/knudepunkter/docs/README_Fyn.md

 # The Cycle Node Network Planner

-\texttt{A decision support tool under development, aimed at supporting the planning of Denmark's cycle node network.}
+*A decision support tool under development, aimed at supporting the planning of Denmark's cycle node network.*

 The Cycle Node Network Planner is the result of a collaboration between [Dansk Kyst- og Naturturisme](LINK) (DKNT) and the [IT University of Copenhagen](LINK) in the framework of DKNT's project [Bedre vilkær for cykelturismen in Denmark](LINK).
 Our goal is to provide an open-source, customizable, data-driven decision support tool for the planning of Denmark's cycle node network.
 The Cycle Node Network planner runs in QGIS.